Rejecting bad data spans and breaks#

 In total, 51.7% of the data (143.5 s) have been marked as a break.

-Rejecting Epochs based on channel amplitude#
+Rejecting Epochs based on peak-to-peak channel amplitude#

 Besides “bad” annotations, the mne.Epochs class constructor has another means of rejecting epochs, based on signal amplitude thresholds for each channel type.
 In the overview tutorial we saw an example of this: setting maximum acceptable peak-to-peak amplitudes for each channel type in an epoch, using the reject parameter.
 There is also a related parameter, flat, that can be used to set minimum acceptable peak-to-peak amplitudes for each channel type in an epoch: